Andrew Antoniolli: By-election debate

-Media Policy "Gag" Dispute
+Media "gag" dispute

-In January 2025, fellow Councillor Paul Tully introduced a surprise motion seeking to amend Ipswich City Council's media policy in a way that would elevate committee chairpersons (i.e. councillors in charge of specific portfolios) as the primary spokespeople on matters within their portfolios Under the existing arrangements, the Mayor traditionally serves as the default spokesperson for major council issues – a common practice across Queensland councils.
-Tully's proposed change, however, would formalize that portfolio chairs speak for the council on relevant issues, thereby limiting the Mayor's public comment role on those topics.
+In January 2025 Councillor Paul Tully introduced a surprise motion seeking to amend Ipswich City Council's media policy in a way that would elevate committee chairpersons (i.e. councillors in charge of specific portfolios) as the primary spokespeople on matters within their portfolios.
+Under the existing arrangements the mayor traditionally served as the default spokesperson for major council issues, a common practice across Queensland councils.
+But by formalising that portfolio chairs speak for the council on relevant issues, Tully's proposed change would limit the mayor's public comment role on those topics.

 Antoniolli expressed support for the proposal, arguing that the current media policy was "unfair" to the councillors who serve as committee chairs and do the groundwork on issues.
-He suggested that allowing those councillors to speak would better inform the public about specific initiatives, rather than all messages coming through the Mayor's office.
-This stance aligned with the rationale Tully gave: he described his motion as a minor policy fix to properly recognize portfolio spokespeople, denying it was intended to muzzle the Mayor.
+He suggested that allowing those councillors to speak would better inform the public about specific initiatives rather than all messages coming through the mayor's office.
+His stance was in line with Tully describing his motion as a minor policy fix to properly recognise portfolio spokespeople and denying it was intended to muzzle the mayor.
 The issue came to a head at a council meeting on 30 January 2025.
-Amid significant media attention – with some outlets calling the plan an unprecedented "media gag" attempt, the council deliberated on the motion.
-In a dramatic turn, Cr Tully opted at the last minute to "park" (defer) the motion, citing that "some councillors" wanted more time to consider the implications.
+Amid significant media attention and with some outlets calling the plan an unprecedented attempt at a "media gag", the council deliberated on the motion.
+In a dramatic turn, Tully opted at the last minute to "park" (defer) the motion, saying that "some councillors" wanted more time to consider the implications.
 Antoniolli, Tully, and their colleagues voted to postpone the debate indefinitely.